 - Keep track of all your new account information

-Following these steps will help ensure that you have all the utilities you need when you move into your new home.
+Following these steps will help ensure that you have all the utilities you need when you start your Moving Journey into your new home.

 7. Find the Nearest Grocery Stores